Sheermal: Preparation

-Shirmal is a mildly sweet naan made out of maida, leavened with yeast, baked in a tandoor or oven.
+Shirmal is a mildly sweet naan made out of maida, leavened with yeast and baked in a tandoor or oven.
 Shirmal was traditionally made like roti.
 Today, shirmal is prepared like naan.
 The warm water in the recipe for naan roti was replaced with warm milk sweetened with sugar and flavored with saffron and cardamom.
-The final product resembles Danish pastry.

 In Iran, there are slight regional variations in the preparation of sheermal.
 As such, it is sometimes sold as a souvenir when travelling between the regions.

 In India, especially in the city of Lucknow, shirmal is sometimes served with kababs, tikkia, or alongside nihari.